svpino/ml.school/README.md

 <img src="images/architecture.png" alt="High-level architecture" width="800px">

-These components are implemented using a combination of [Metaflow](https://metaflow.org), [MLflow](https://mlflow.org), and [Evidently](https://evidentlyai.com/).
-This guide provides instructions on running each component and deploying the system locally or to different cloud providers.
+This guide provides instructions on how to implement each component of the solution and how to deploy the system locally and on different cloud platforms.

 ## Preparing Your Environment